Pskov State University: Student life

-Pskov State University has wide opportunities for realization of both creative potential (ensemble of folk instruments, folklore ensemble, choir chapel, 3 dance studios, 2 theatre studios and a vocal studio) and sports potential of students (15 sports sections).

-The volunteer activity of the students is developed at Pskov State University.
 A regional volunteer center Volunteer Resource Center has been established on the basis of Pskov State University.
 The participants of the centre carry out their activities both at the university and abroad.

-Students actively implement themselves in the field of public relations on the basis of student television Youth TV, Universants newspaper and newspapers created at some faculties.
+Students implement themselves in the field of public relations on the basis of student television Youth TV, Universants newspaper and newspapers created at some faculties.

-In 2019 a student pedagogical team Nastavnik was created for training of counselors on the basis of the Pskov State University.
-The university also became one of the basic universities for the medical and diagnostic center Artek and the All-Russian Kid's Center Orlyonok.

 There is the War-History Club at the university for those who are interested in history.
 Also, public associations of the Russian Geographical Society and Imperial Russian Historical Society have been established and operate on the basis of Pskov State University.

 Cooperation

 Pskov State University is a member of a number of major international networks, including the University of the Arctic, the Baltic University Programs, the Partner Network of Universities of the Baltic Sea Region, the Hanseatic Economic Union and some others.

 Pskov State University implements 6 international scientific and educational projects, as well as establishes partnerships with 77 universities from 22 countries and 15 Russian universities.

 One of the important areas of cooperation between Pskov State University and foreign partners is conducting joint research and implementing scientific and educational projects.
 The projects are financed in the framework of international programs.
 The purpose of such projects is to attract financial resources to implement scientific ideas and promote research results at the international level.

 Pskov State University is distinguished for its active work in the sphere of international activity.
-There are 1,300 foreign students from 41 countries of the world studying at Pskov State University.
-There is a wide network of tutors for the successful adaptation of foreign students and their involvement in university life.

-Every year, the university develops exchange programs for short-term, medium-term and long-term traineeship.
-Pskov State University also implements international educational programs and double degree programs with foreign and Russian universities.